Ahmed-Hindy/renderkit/README.md

 ## What It Can Make

-- MP4 review movies from rendered image sequences.
+- MP4 movies from rendered image sequences.
-- Single-layer EXR/AOV review movies.
-- Multi-AOV contact sheet movies.
+- Supports both Single-layer EXRs and Multi-Layer contact sheets.
-- Review movies with frame, layer, or FPS burn-ins.
+- Add burnins with frame, layer, or FPS.
 - H.264, H.265, or AV1 outputs.

 ## More Documentation